Whether you have 24 hours in Singapore or a week, nailing down where to stay in Singapore should be near the top of your travel planning agenda.

-Settling on where to stay in Singapore can be a bit of challenge.
-The city-state spreads far and wide with a massive selection of accommodations straddling every budget range including plenty of mid-range & luxury hotels.
+Settling on where to spend your nights in Singapore can be a bit of a challenge.
+The city spreads far and wide with a massive selection of accommodations straddling every budget range, including plenty of mid-range & luxury hotels.

-Fortunately, for travellers, the choices get narrowed down rather quickly.
-Many of the top Singapore attractions hover in & around the city’s downtown core.
+Fortunately, for first-time travellers, the choices get narrowed down rather quickly.
+Many of the top attractions hover in & around the city’s downtown core.

 Staying among the most central areas is a no-brainer, even if it’ll cost you a little more in the end.
-These neighbourhoods offer a wide variety of things to do, see & eat.
+All the central Singapore neighbourhoods & districts offer a wide variety of things to do, see & eat.

-The best areas to stay in Singapore for travellers include:
+The best areas to stay in Singapore include:

-- Chinatown: Top choice for travellers interested in mouth-watering food & culture.
-The central location means that many of the city’s more compelling tourist attractions are within a short walk.
+- Chinatown: Top choice area in Singapore for travellers interested in mouth-watering food & culture.
+The central location means that many of the most compelling tourist attractions are within a short walk.

 - Singapore River: The riverside development in the north end of Downtown that includes Clarke Quay, Robertson Quay, and Boat Quay.
-This is one of the best areas in Singapore for excellent sit-down dining options & nightlife.
+This is one of the best areas in Singapore to stay for indulging in excellent sit-down dining options & nightlife.

 - Marina Bay: A glitzy area that’s a top pick for luxury travellers seeking out the perfect 5-star experience.
 The sights around Marina Bay, particularly the Gardens of the Bay and Bayfront, offer some of the finest evening views in Singapore.

-- Orchard: The city’s shopping mecca, Orchard and neighbouring Somerset are the best places to stay in Singapore for shopaholics looking for upscale boutiques & malls to fill up their luggage fowith all the latest fashions.
-It’s also a great option for foodies looking for a wide variety of delicious cuisine without the raw experience of the hawker centres further downtown.
+- Orchard Road: The city’s shopping mecca, Orchard Road and neighbouring Somerset are the best places to stay in Singapore for shopaholics looking for upscale boutiques & malls to fill up their luggage with all the latest fashions.
+It’s also a great option for foodies seeking out a wide variety of delicious cuisine without the raw experience of the hawker centres further downtown.

-- Bugis: A popular shopping area to the north of the Singapore River that includes Bencoolen & Kampong Glam, Singapore’s most Arab & Malay influenced quarter.
-There’s a mix of all types of accommodations here from budget hotels to some of the top luxury hotels in Singapore.
+- Bugis: A popular shopping area to the north of the historic river quays that includes Bencoolen & Kampong Glam, the most Arab & Malay influenced quarter in Singapore.
+There’s a mix of all types of accommodations to stay here from budget hotels to some of the top luxury hotels in Singapore.

-Most of all, in choosing Chinatown as your base in Singapore, you’re committing to a trip full of superb Singaporean food.
+Most of all, in choosing Chinatown as your base, you’re committing to a trip full of superb Singaporean food.
 Both the Chinatown Complex Food Centre and the nearby Maxwell Food Centre are two of the top hawker centres in Singapore, and are must-visits for any gourmand.

-Like so many areas in Singapore, the selection of accommodations in Chinatown ranges anywhere from budget guesthouses (well, at least by Singaporean standards) and some of the city’s top luxury hotels.
+Like so many areas in Singapore, the selection of accommodations in Chinatown ranges anywhere from budget guesthouses (well, at least by Singaporean standards) and some of the top luxury hotels in Singapore.

 - Bliss Hotel: Perhaps the best budget-friendly choice in Chinatown, this modern hotel features rooms far bigger than their lower price point would predict.
 While shorter on amenities than other more expensive hotels in the area, extras like a free smartphone rental add a huge amount of value.

-- Orchid Hotel: Offering some of the best value in Chinatown, this mid-range budget hotel delivers clean & comfy rooms that combine classic European designs with modern flair.
-The outdoor swimming pool is a pleasant surprise for its price point in Singapore.
+- Orchid Hotel: Offering some of the best value in the area, this mid-range budget hotel delivers clean & comfy rooms that combine classic European designs with modern flair.
+The outdoor swimming pool is a pleasant surprise for its price point.